catid/calico/README.md

 for the encrypted ciphertext of the message.
 The IV and tag are stored in the overhead for the message.
 Then the message and its overhead are transmitted to the remote user.

+Each IV starts at 0 and is incremented by 1 for each message that is sent using that IV.

 The IV is truncated to its 3 low bytes (24 bits) and is obfuscated to make the overhead look more random.
 The obfuscation used is to first subtract off the MAC tag from it, and then XOR the 24-bit value 0x286AD7.